 The Whale Shark Aquarium is a must-see, simply because of its size and the sheer number of fish swimming around you.
 It's like stepping into the ocean, but without getting wet!
 Then there's the Polar Explorer area, where you can see animals that live in freezing cold places.
 The Rainforest Adventure gives you a peek into a totally different climate, full of creatures you might not expect to see at an aquarium.

 Beyond the attractions, Chimelong Ocean Kingdom seems to care about the ocean.
-They put a lot of effort into schooling people about the sea and helping shield species that are in danger.
+They put a lot of effort into educating people about the sea and helping protect species that are in danger.
 So, while you're having fun, you can also feel good about learning something and supporting a place that values conservation.
 It’s a fun day out, but also a place that seems to want to make a difference for marine life.(worldcitiesranking.com, Wikipedia)

 🌍 Conservation and Education: The Heart of Zoos and Aquariums